Increasing the secret key rates and point-to-multipoint extension for experimental coherent-one-way quantum key

 To obtain a tight and simple bound, we therefore impose

-i.e., eavesdropper's Holevo information is combined and doubled for each Bob in Eq.~\eqref{eq:chiCOW}.
+i.e., eavesdropper's Holevo information is combined and doubled.
 This models the worst case where (i) the two channels are identical (same loss, same detector efficiency) and (ii) the eavesdropper exploits all the correlations available between the two channels.
-Taking Eq. \eqref{eq:equal_chi} is conservative because any real, imperfect asymmetry between the channels or any inability of eavesdropper to coherently correlate her stored modes would typically reduce her joint information; thus, it gives a tighter (i.e., more pessimistic) bound on the achievable SKR for the network.
+Taking Eq. \eqref{eq:equal_chi} is conservative because any real, imperfect asymmetry between the channels or any inability of the eavesdropper to coherently correlate her stored modes would typically reduce her joint information; thus, it gives a tighter (i.e., more pessimistic) bound on the achievable SKR for the network.
 Under this symmetric dual-Bob assumption, each receiver individually has the per-pulse rate given by Eq. \eqref{eq:rCOW} with Eq. \eqref{eq:equal_chi}.
 During a final privacy amplification, the key is to be shortened by at least Eve’s combined leakage from both channels.
 From Eq.~\eqref{eq:equal_chi}, the compression must therefore account for the total Holevo information $\chi^{\mathrm{COW}}_{E}(\mu,t_B)$, so that the final key $k_{A12}$ retains only the fraction $\big[1-\chi^{\mathrm{COW}}_{E}(\mu,t_B)\big]$ that is information-theoretically secure.